universal-packages/universal-logger/README.md

 It will apply the following rules before passing the log entry to the transports:

 1. Checks if the logger is not silent if it is it will not do anything with the log entry
-2. Check if the log entry is inside the configured log level thrshold
+2. Check if the log entry is inside the configured log level threshold
-3. To ensure every log is dispatched after the other we use a buffer dispatcher that awaits until the transport finishes processing the log entry and then continue with the nexts one.
+3. To ensure every log is dispatched after the other we use a buffer dispatcher that awaits until the transport finishes processing the log entry and then continue with the next one.

 By default a logger transports are a `TerminalTransport` and a `LocalFileTransport`.